 SU Abroad wants you to be aware of some basic precautions for your travel safety and convenience.
 Most of these require common sense and staying alert.

 - Be informed about current events: Read newspapers and listen to the TV or radio news.
-There are English-language and international newspapers available at our centers and at kiosks and news stands throughout the cities where are centers are located.
-If you have questions, check with our center staff for advice and travel advisories.
+There are English-language and international newspapers available at the centers and at kiosks and news stands throughout the cities where are centers are located.
+If you have questions, check with center staff for advice and travel advisories.

-Don’t try to draw attention to yourself by looking too “American” or by talking loudly.
+- Be inconspicuous: Don’t try to draw attention to yourself by looking too “American” or by talking loudly.
 Try to avoid places frequented by tourists.
 Don’t put yourself at risk by drinking or staying out after local transportation has stopped running.
 Learn a few basic language phrases for each country where you plan to travel.